Only 30 percent of all change management plans are successful, according to John Kotter’s 1996 landmark book, “Leading Change.”

 Successful change involves everyone in your company, so make sure everyone feels good about it at the end of the day.

 To implement successful long-term change, you should spend most of your energy and effort on planning, communication and understanding the effect the change has on your company.
-Planning is what makes implementation successful.
+A change management plan is what makes implementation successful.
 When you plan well for change, less rework is required, and implementation will run smoother.

 If your company is undergoing change or planning for change, consider how Insperity’s team of HR specialists might be able to help you.